Jack Muller Danie Uys Park: History

 Formerly, the area was two adjacent, but separate parks.
 The municipality have set aside the park for its residents.
-Prof Kristo Pienaar a botanist and prevouis a mayor of Bellville selected the trees and plants for the park.
+Prof Kristo Pienaar a botanist and previous a mayor of Bellville selected the trees and plants for the park.

 Management

 The Park is managed by the Greater City of Cape Town, namely the City Parks Division and community based organization: "Friends of the Jack Muller Park", Greater Tygerberg Partnership and Boston Spirits.

 Activities

 It has an outdoor auditorium and indigenous plants and trees.
 The bird the Cape Weaver (Ploceus Capansis) breeds in the park.
 It is a free entrance park.

 It is open from sunrise to sunset.

 The Bellville Parkrun is held here.